Here's the deal: We're really, really passionate about electric bikes.

 The big question is, what will you do once you get yours?

 Ready to go electric?
-The RadMission Electric Metro Bike is available at an introductory price of $1,099.
+The RadMission Electric Metro Bike is available at $999.
 Check it out for yourself!